 The second phase of preparation of the UPFI-RDLP2 project, which began in November 2015, consisted in carrying out a feasibility study, whose results has enabled the AFD and the Jordanian institutional partners to define the precise content of the Programme.

 The technical assistance enabled the sampling of municipal needs in some twenty cities.
 This initial diagnosis, submitted to the AFD and the Jordanian partners in May 2016, has led to the development of the main components and the scope of the intervention of the RLDP 2 programme.

 In November 2017, the Ministry of Municipal Affairs stated the will to integrate 8 cities to the RLDP 2: Jerash, Ajloun, Madaba, Salt, Kerak, Irbid, Zarqa, and Um-Rassas.

 In June 2017, the second component of the feasibility study of the RLDP 2 and a complementary mission to conduct a first analysis of the environmental and social impacts of the investments foreseen in the RLDP 2 have been launched.

-A crucial work is currently conducted by the Technical Assistance team of experts to prepare this “secondary cities” programme, in particular the urban assessments and the identification of the priority urban investments in the 8 beneficiary cities.
+A crucial work was conducted by the Technical Assistance team of experts to prepare this “secondary cities” programme, in particular the urban assessments and the identification of the priority urban investments in the 8 beneficiary cities.
 To this matter, a complementary study on the analysis of the urban investments which could be implemented by RLDP2 has been launched, on UPFI funds, in the beginning of 2018.
-The three UPFI studies/supports launched for RLDP 2 should be completed by the end of 2018.
+The three UPFI studies/supports launched for RLDP 2 were completed by the end of 2018.

 In June 2017, the technical assistance and feasibility study mission to the Jordanian Ministry of Municipal Affairs was extended to further analyse and select the secondary cities that will benefit from the programme, as well as to carry out an initial social and environmental impact study of the investments foreseen in the RLDP 2.